 School of Nursing Philosophy

-The individual is a unique and multidimensional being with inherent worth and dignity.
-Individuals interact with the environment in a dynamic process which requires change over time.
-Individuals have the capacity to care, to learn, and to change.
-They have the right to determine and participate in activities that affect their health status, and therefore are responsible for their own actions.
+Humans are unique and multidimensional beings with inherent worth and dignity.
+The interaction between humans and the environment is dynamic.
+Human beings have the capacity to care, to learn, and to change.
+They are autonomous and therefore are responsible for their own behaviors.

 Health is a dynamic state of holistic well-being, influenced by biological, behavioral, and environmental factors and perceived through the context of the lived experience.
 The state of health is reflected through multiple dimensions.
 Individuals, families, and communities have the right to define their own health.
 Their pursuit of health is a right and choice.

 Learning is a life-long, interactive process that builds on previous experience and results in change in attitudes, beliefs, and/or behaviors.
 Learning occurs in a variety of environments and involves the cognitive, affective, and psychomotor domains.
 Education is optimized through learner-centered approaches that recognize the learner as a full partner with unique values, preferences, and needs in the education process.

 Professional nursing education is built on an integrated study of the natural sciences, social sciences, and humanities in order to promote critical thinking, and evidence-based, person-centered care.
 General education is designed to develop a global citizen with an appreciation for the arts and sciences.
 Baccalaureate nursing education prepares a nurse generalist through theoretical and clinical education in a variety of settings.
 This framework provides the foundation for graduate education and advanced practice.